NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.26.
 Auction Fee – The fee paid by the Seller to the Auctioneer under the Auction contract or the brokerage contract.
 The Auction Fee shall be applied only to Auctioneer’s Auctions.

 1.27.
-Bid falling short of the Starting Price – If an Auctioneer’s Auction ends without any bids being submitted, all Buyers registered as users of the Portal may submit their written bids, taking into consideration any specific features of the Object of the auction.
+Bid falling short of the Starting Price – If an Auctioneer’s Auction ends without any bids being submitted, all Buyers registered as users of the Portal may submit their written bids, taking into consideration any specific features of the auctioned Object.
 A written bid shall be signed digitally and sent by e-mail to email@example.com or firstname.lastname@example.org at the latest on the day when the Auctioneer’s Auction of the Object ends.
 The written bid submitted by a Buyer shall be effective at least 14 (fourteen) days, and the respective confirmation shall be expressly set out in the bid.
-If bids of two or more bidders are equal, then preference is given to the bid of the bidder whose bid has arrived first.
-After registration of the written bids received the Seller shall decides within the period specified in the Special Terms and Conditions whether or not they accept the highest bid falling short of the Starting Bid.
+If bids of two or more bidders are equal, then priority is given to the bid of the bidder whose bid has arrived first.
+After registration of the written bids received the Seller shall decide at the latest within the time period specified in the Special Terms and Conditions whether or not they accept the highest bid falling short of the Starting Bid.

 1.29.
 Price Calculator – an auxiliary service of the Portal allowing to calculate the minimum, average and maximum value of forest lands, logging or arable land.

 2.1.
-The Terms and Conditions apply to all legal relations between Clients of the Portal and the Auctioneer about any Objects sold via the Portal, as well as to auxiliary services provided by the Portal.
+The Terms and Conditions apply to all legal relations between Clients of the Portal and the Auctioneer in respect of any Objects sold via the Portal, as well as to auxiliary services provided by the Portal.